TRAINING GRANTS

 Micah Hahn, PhD, MPH

-Assistant Professor, University of Alaska-Anchorage
+Associate Professor, University of Alaska-Anchorage

-Micah Hahn is an assistant professor of Environmental Health in the Institute for Circumpolar Health Studies at UAA.
+Dr. Micah Hahn is an associate professor of Environmental Health in the Institute for Circumpolar Health Studies at UAA.
 Her research focuses on the health impacts of climate change and climate adaptation and resilience planning in Alaska.
 She is working with the Office of the State Veterinarian and the Alaska Department of Fish and Game to investigate the changing risk of ticks and tick-borne pathogens in Alaska and building capacity for surveillance and testing in the state.

 "Developing high-resolution risk map of West Nile virus in Coachella Valley using ECOSTRESS data"